unfoldtoolbox/UnfoldBIDS.jl/JOSS-paper/paper.md

 # Functionality
 ## Load and analyse data
-Users can perform a full rERP analysis across all subjects with just three commands:
+Users can perform a full rERP analysis across all subjects with just four commands:

 1. `bids_layout()` — constructs a tidy data frame of all BIDS-compliant files and metadata.
 2. `load_bids_eeg_data()` — loads EEG data and metadata into a structured format.
 3. `run_unfold()` — fits the rERP model using the specified design formula.
+4. `bids_coeftable()` — Turn models into tidy results.

 The resulting data frame structure enables easy inspection, filtering, and subset analysis (e.g., by condition, subject, or task type), enhancing transparency and reproducibility.